 YOUR PASSION FOR SUSTAINABILITY WITHIN FASHION IS EVIDENT THROUGH YOUR DESIGN PROCESS - WHAT INITIALLY SPARKED INTEREST IN THIS REALM OF THE INDUSTRY?

 I do not fully understand the fashion industry and I constantly question my implications within it.
 I would like to believe fashion could be a realm for art and creativity.
 Therefore, sustainability naturally presented itself within my process and designs since I felt uninspired to create garments for an industry oversaturated with meaningless waste.
 I began cutting up used bed sheets I would find in second-hand shops rather than buying new textiles.
 I repeatedly expanded on the concept using these white linens.
 Still, the nuances would vary depending on their wear.
 The textures would differ; some crisp, some soft, but most importantly, the fabric had a story and I simply served as an outsider giving a purpose to an existing, intimate and primal object.
 This was the introduction that encompassed how I always intend to design.
-I still use bed sheets along with new textiles locally sourced and made from natural fibres.
+I still use bed sheets along with new textiles locally sourced and made from natural fibers.
 I also naturally dye my fabrics, most often with nuances of black.
 I sculpt the notions I sew into my garments.
 There is a need for sustainability and not solely within fashion.
 My perspective is slightly pessimistic at times, but perhaps small efforts can make a difference.

 IN YOUR EYES, HOW COULD THE INDUSTRY CHANGE IN A WAY THAT WOULD MAKE YOU RESPECT IT FOR WHAT IT IS?